RedisGraph/RedisGraph/deps/GraphBLAS/Tcov/README.txt

     grbmake ; testcov

-If you get a linking problem on linux, add this directory to your LD_LIBRARY_PATCH, so that the libgraphblas_tcov.so constructed by grbmake can be found by the mexFunctions.
+If you get a linking problem on linux, add this directory to your LD_LIBRARY_PATH, so that the libgraphblas_tcov.so constructed by grbmake can be found by the mexFunctions.

 Statement coverage tests results will be saved in Tcov/log.txt.
-Note that full coverage requires some or all of the GraphBLAS/User/Examples/*.m4 files to first be moved into the GraphBLAS/User/ directory (and then run "make cmake" in the shell before doing testcov in MATLAB).
-The tests will work without this step, but some statements that handle compile-time user-defined semirings in the User/*m4 files will not be tested.

 To list the lines covered by the test, do this in MATLAB: